Republic of Minerva

 The Republic of Minerva was a micronation consisting of the Minerva Reefs.
 It was one of the few modern attempts at creating a sovereign micronation on the reclaimed land of an artificial island in 1972.
 The architect was Las Vegas real estate millionaire and political activist Michael Oliver, who went on to other similar attempts in the following decade.
 Lithuanian-born Oliver formed a syndicate, the Ocean Life Research Foundation, which had considerable finances for the project and had offices in New York and London.
 They anticipated a libertarian society with "no taxation, welfare, subsidies, or any form of economic interventionism."
 In addition to tourism and fishing, the economy of the new nation would include light industry and other commerce.

-According to Glen Raphael, "The chief reason that the Minerva project failed was that the libertarians who were involved did not want to fight for their territory."
-According to Reason, Minerva has been "more or less reclaimed by the sea".
+On 24 February 1972 Tonga made a claim over the Minerva Reefs, which was backed by Australia, New Zealand (including the Cook Islands), Fiji, Nauru and Samoa.
+A Tongan expedition was sent to enforce the claim, arriving on 18 June 1972.
+In 1982 a group of Americans led by Morris C. "Bud" Davis tried to occupy the reefs, but were forced off by Tongan troops after three weeks.
+No known claimant group since 1982 has made any attempt to take possession of the Minerva Reefs.
+According to Reason, Minerva has today been "more or less reclaimed by the sea".